Blagoja95/Blagoja95/README.md

   </h2>
   <div>

-  - [Jop posting app](https://github.com/Blagoja95/job-posting-web-app) Made it with TailwindCSS, ReactJS, Java.
-Running it on Tomcat web server and MySQL RDBMS to store data.
+  - [Jop board app](https://github.com/Blagoja95/job-posting-web-app) Employment web app made with TailwindCSS, ReactJS and Java.
+Business logic and data models are handled on Tomcat web server and MySQL RDBMS to store data.

   - [Recipe app](https://recipe-app-demo-bb.netlify.app)  allows its user to search over a million of different recipes.
 Add new recipes, filter recipes by keyword like ingredient or find specific recipe with a search bar.
 A user also has the option of creating their own recipe.
 This application is made with the MVC design pattern.